 And where is all this leading us?

-Before I continue, I must warn you that this is where we leave the past and present behind and venture into the future.
-That means it is where imagination begins to overlap, and in some cases, leap forward past the facts.
-I find this aspect of the story incredibly fascinating, and being a lifelong "weekend Einstein wannabe" I tend to let my imagination go all out.
-How far you’re willing to go from this point on is strictly your call.
+Before I continue, it’s only fair to warn you that this is where we leave the past and present and venture into the future.
+Thus, it is where imaginationbegins to overlap facts and logic.
+In my case, I find this entire conversation fascinating, and being somewhat of a "weekend Einstein wannabe" I tend to let my imagination go all out.
+You'll have make your own call on the rest of the story.

-With that said, let me start by repeating the last question: Where is all this leading us?
+With that said, let me repeat the last question.
+Where is all this leading us?
 Consider one very possible, and very profound, example:

-In the near future, the line between natural humanity and manufactured life could very well become blurred.
+In the near future, the line between natural humanity and manufactured life could become blurred.
 As an example, at what point is a person still a natural human being, if 50 or 60 percent of his or her body – bones, joints, skin, organs, tendons, etc. – is manufactured in a lab?
 How about 70 percent?
-Or 90 percent?
-Suppose it reaches 90 percent – which at some point it reasonably could!
-Suppose the only natural element left inside a human being is the brain?
+90 percent?
+Suppose it reaches 99 percent – which it reasonably could!
+Suppose at some point the only natural element inside a human being is the brain?
 Is he or she still a “human” being?
-A man-made being?
-A robot with a human brain?
+A “man-made” being?
+A “robot” with a human brain?

-That begs another question: What exactly is “humanity”?
+That begs the question: What exactly is “humanity”?
 Body and mind?
 Only mind?
 And suppose something equivalent to the human brain can eventually be manufactured?
 Computer science is making incredible advancements, and even today computers are capable of learning and reasoning.
 What then would be humanity?
-Thoughts?
-Impulses?
 Digital synapses?
-Will we even need our current bodies in this technologically driven future – robotic, man-made or natural – since we are finding less and less use for them?
+Will we even need our bodies in this technologically-driven future – robotic, man-made or natural – since we are finding less and less use for them?

 Think about a caterpillar.

-It’s a plump, lumbering little larva that is extremely slow, earthbound and spends its short life munching leaves.
-It sheds its exoskeleton several times during its life and on the final time it forms a chrysalis after attaching, itself most often, to plant stem.
-Now put on your imagination hats.
-Inside the chrysalis its body breaks down completely into a soupy mixture – no brain, no body parts, just liquid.
+A plump, lumbering little larva that is extremely slow, earthbound and spends its short life munching leaves.
+It sheds its exoskeleton several times during its life and on the final time it forms a chrysalis (essentially is own coffin) after attaching itself to plant stem.
+Inside the chrysalis its body breaks down completely into a soupy mixture Think about that -- no brain, no body parts, just liquid.
 It then goes through a complete physical re-birth.
 It is essentially “re-assembled” out of organic “soup” as a butterfly – nimble, thin, light and winged for flight – the opposite of what it once was!
-Think about that -- complete re-birth from nothing but organic liquid.
-It seems incredible, but it's not science fiction.
+Amazing?
+Complete re-birth from nothing but organic liquid?
+It seems incredible, even impossible, but it's not science fiction.
 It's reality.

-Isn’t it also possible, then, that when you consider the arc of our evolution -- from microscopic organisms, through sea creatures, to land bound animals, into the trees, onto the savannahs, and finally becoming intelligent human beings -- that we could be a kind of cumbersome, preliminary life-form evolving out of our animal ancestry, now with the help of science and technology, toward an entirely new form of existence?
+Isn’t it also possible, then, that when you consider the arc of our evolution -- from microscopic organisms, through sea creatures, to land animals, into the trees, onto the savannas and finally becoming intelligent human beings – that we could be a kind of cumbersome, preliminary life-form evolving out of our animal ancestry?
+Could it be that with the help of science and technology, we are evolving toward an entirely new form of existence?
 One that will allow us to shed our obese, severely limiting, and continually troublesome bodies – bodies that until this phase of our existence have served us well – and in some futuristic way “take flight”?

-Remember that early in this story we touched on natural limitations in the universe.
+Remember that earlier in this story we touched on a natural limitation in the universe.
 I said that it was important and we would come back to it.
 Well, here we are.

 Every year thousands of newly hatched sea turtles break free from their eggs in the sands of tropical beaches.
-Most immediately become the victims of crabs, fish, powerful currents, weather and other dangers and as a result die shortly after their birth.
+Most almost immediately become the victims of crabs, fish, powerful currents, weather and other dangers, and as a result die shortly after their birth.
 Through this process, nature limits their numbers.
-In addition, those that die become sustenance – food – for other aquatic travelers in the oceans.
-In this way, a natural balance is maintained that allows the turtle species (and many other species, of course) to remain at proper levels, and the oceans to remain a rich, open environment for all aquatic creatures.
-If all baby turtles (and many, many other species that have numerous offspring) grew to maturity, mated and gave birth, it wouldn’t take long before the compounding effect would allow turtles to overrun and destroy the oceans.
+In addition, those that die become sustenance for other aquatic travelers in the oceans.
+In this way, a natural balance is maintained that allows the turtle species (and many other species that have numerous offspring) to remain at proper levels, and the oceans to remain rich, open environments for all aquatic creatures.
+If all baby turtles grew to maturity, mated and gave birth, it wouldn’t take many years before the compounding effect would allow turtles to overrun and destroy the oceans.

 Now suppose I was correct when I suggested earlier that most of those “infant” life forms created on orbiting planets out in the universe, die during their early evolution from the natural cosmic events we talked about.
-Are they, just like the turtle species on earth, being naturally limited by the system to maintain a proper universal balance of life?
+Are they, just like the turtle (and many other) species on earth, being naturally limited by the system to maintain a proper balance of life?

 Because our oceans are very large…